SwpnilPndey/Web-development-tutorial/19) Manage ERC1155 token-code.md

 ### Here, the ipfs CID is the CID of the image folder uploaded on ipfs

-### To view the JSON on browser, go to : http://ipfs.io/ipfs://bafybeiezpnpiopx2efjcy4zoydbrwe4fghafsakuziiuibonq/metadata.json

 4. Mint NFTs from NFT marketplace